NSnietol/AWS-career-path/policies/README.md

-- S3.json grants access to EC2 instace and from anywhere to S3 bucket.
+- S3.json grants access to an EC2 instace(EC2InstanceProfile as principal) and from anywhere(* as principal) to S3 bucket.